 - The materials that the backpacks come in are all recycled.

 - They also want deliveries to be carbon neutral so for every ten backpacks shipped from China to SunDrift they work with Hometree, an Irish charity, to plant a tree.

 Buyers remorse be gone!

-If I were to change anything on the SunDrift Panglao 55L, I would:
+If I were to change anything on the SunDrift Panglao 55L backpack, I would:

 - Make the front panels removable somehow.
 My bag got tossed into a filthy bus hold and I am struggling to clean it.
 The pink bit is all kinds of mucky.
-I know you can use the rain cover to protect the bag but we try and avoid this to make sure it isn’t damaged.
+You can use the rain cover to protect the bag but we try avoiding this to avoid any damage.

 - Include a strap cover or external packing bag to make it easier to check it in as a normal bag.
 Nobody wants their straps caught in an airport belt system.

-These points aside, I loved using this backpack.
+These points aside, I loved using the women’s SunDrift Panglao 55L backpack.
 It was the most comfortable bag I have tried so they have obviously really done their research into the fit, which I appreciate.
-I adored being able to spot the bag a mile off (rather unusual for a partially sighted girl) and it is just such a fun print.
+I adored being able to spot the bag a mile off (rather unusual for a partially sighted girl) and it’s just such a fun print.
 I would happily buy it as a cushion!
 Overall, I would definitely recommend this bag.